singhwong/Privacy-Policy/Notebook.md

 * User data (including account numbers) will be stored on the Microsoft Azure server, which supports running across WIN10 devices.
 * The app uses the international version of Microsoft Azure, so there may be a large delay in data access, and currently uses servers in Southeast Asia.
 #### Cancel Authorization
-* Users can cancel the authorization of the account to the app through [the Microsoft account management page](https://account.live.com/consent/Manage?uaid=6b87934435d34717ac247331948554be&fn=email&guat=1).
+* Users can cancel the authorization of the account to the app "Notebook" through [the Microsoft account management page](https://account.live.com/consent/Manage?uaid=6b87934435d34717ac247331948554be&fn=email&guat=1).
 After canceling the authorization, if you use the account to log in to the app again, you will need to re-authorize.
 * I (ie the developer) suggest that the user clear all personal data (including account information) on the server before canceling the account’s authorization to the application.
 The application setting page provides the function of clearing data.
 #### Contact
 * If users have other questions about this privacy policy or application, they can contact me (the developer) via email (singhwongwxg@hotmail.com).